autonity/aut/README.md

 $ _AUT_COMPLETE=bash_source aut > ~/.aut-complete
 $ echo 'source ~/.aut-complete' >> ~/.bashrc
 ```
-Auto-complete should be enabled in new shells.
+Auto-complete should be enabled in *new* shells.
+(Use `source ~/.aut-complete` to activate it in the current shell instance.)

 ## Configuration using `.autrc` files